 We believe that everyone should live a happy and meaningful life, no matter what medical condition they have.
-We ensure that our residents living with dementia are engaged in a number of activities as it helps to alleviate the negative emotions and feelings linked with dementia such as anxiety, agitation, frustration and depression.
-Keep reading to find out more about our dementia friendly activity ideas that we offer at Rubislaw Park.
+We ensure that our residents living with dementia are engaged in a number of activities as it helps to alleviate the negative emotions and feelings linked with dementia such as anxiety, agitation, frustration, and depression.
+Keep reading to find out more about the dementia-friendly activity ideas that we offer at Rubislaw Park.

 Dementia tends to affect the short-term memory of a person as opposed to the long-term, therefore residents living with the condition often remember times of their lives from decades ago, but may not remember what they did yesterday.

 Creating a memory box is a stimulating activity for people living with dementia.
 We invite friends and family into our home to bring in photos and personal items if a resident doesn’t already have these amongst their personal belongings, in order to create a wonderful memory box that they can cherish and keep in their bedroom.
 We enjoy hearing residents tell personal stories about when they were younger as photos tend to help unlock memories.

 Believe it or not, “chores” can help to stimulate a person living with dementia.
 Not only does it keep a resident focused, but it's a comforting task as household activities are something that many of us would have carried out independently in the past.
 Tasks such as folding towels and washing up is an effortless chore that can be done without much supervision or help.

 By allowing a resident to carry out everyday tasks which are considered “normal”, means they can feel relaxed and do something that comes naturally to them.